Make a choropleth map, part 1: create a style

 statedata layer.
 Next, click Style across data range.

-Under Choose a numeric data field to interpolate over a range, select
+Under Choose a numeric data field, select

 density since you want to style each state according to its population density.